barrosfabio/covid-sp/README.md

     1.3 classifier is a variable to set which type of classifier we will use: 'rf' for Random Forest, 'mlp' for Multilayer Perceptron, 'svm' for SVM.

+    1.4 resample is a flag to indicate if SMOTE over-sampling technique will be used or not.
+It will create new synthetic samples if the dataset is imbalanced.

 2. After making sure we are using the correct parameters, run the classifier.py script.

 3. After running, check in your project the 'Results' directory.
 It will be created a csv file with the results.
 The format is the following: